wade/Speedioc/README.md

 `PM> Install-Package Speedioc`

-For examples of how to begin using Speedioc, see the Examples\QuickStartSampleApp project in the Speedioc source code.
+For examples of how to begin using Speedioc, see the Quick Start Lessons located in the Speedioc source code within the Speedioc.Tests project.
+See Speedioc.Tests/QuickStartLessons/README.txt for more information.